 Below are step-by-step instructions on how to make gochujang chicken:

-- Dice chicken thighs into 1.5-inch pieces.
-Place the diced chicken in a large mixing bowl and set aside.
+- Cube the chicken: Dice chicken thighs into 1.5-inch pieces, transfer to a large mixing bowl, and set aside.

-- Heat vegetable oil in a large pan on medium-high heat until it's shimmery.
+- Fry coated chicken: Heat vegetable oil in a large pan on medium-high heat until it appears shimmery.
 Fry coated chicken in small batches until golden and crispy, about 5-7 minutes.
 Remove and transfer the fried chicken to a wire rack or paper-towel lined plate to remove excess oil.

-- Then cook sliced onions until translucent, about 30-45 seconds.
-Pour in the sauce and simmer to thicken.
+- Thicken the sauce: Then cook onions until translucent, about 30-45 seconds.
+Pour in the sauce and simmer until thickened.

-- Reduce to medium heat.
-Add the fried chicken and toss to coat evenly.
+- Toss chicken in sauce: Reduce to medium heat, add the fried chicken, and toss to coat evenly.
 Garnish with green onions and sesame seeds.
 Enjoy!

-- Leftovers will last up to 4 days stored in an airtight container in the refrigerator.
-To reheat: microwave for 2-3 minutes or reheat on the stovetop until hot.
+- Gochujang chicken can last up to 4 days stored in an airtight container in the fridge once cooled.
+To enjoy, reheat in the microwave or on the stovetop until hot throughout.

-- Freezer friendly?
-This can be stored in a freezer friendly bag after cooling down and frozen up to 3 months.
-To reheat, defrost it overnight in the fridge and reheat in the microwave or on the stovetop until hot throughout.
+- Gochujang chicken can be frozen for up to 2-3 months in a freezer-safe bag once cooled.
+To enjoy, defrost overnight in the fridge and reheat in the microwave or on the stovetop until hot throughout.

 Pairing Suggestions

-- white or brown rice, or plain noodles.
+- Steamed white rice, brown rice, or fried rice.

-- rice dishes like Spam Kimbap, Spicy Tuna Kimbap, or Kimchi Fried Rice.
+- Rice Dishes: Spam Kimbap, Spicy Tuna Kimbap, or Kimchi Fried Rice.

 FAQ

-Gochujang chicken can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave or in a pan on the stovetop on medium heat until hot.
+Gochujang chicken can be made up to 4 days in advance and stored in an airtight container in the fridge once cooled.
+To enjoy, reheat in the microwave or on the stovetop until hot throughout.

-There are many ways to use gochujang in your cooking!
-You can add it to spicy sauces, meat marinades like in Jeyuk Bokkeum, stews like Budae Jjigae (Korean Army Base Stew), noodles like Bibim Guksu, Korean rice cakes, Kimchi fried rice and more!
+Gochujang can be used in many ways, such as: mixed into sauces, meat marinades for Jeyuk Bokkeum, Budae Jjigae (Korean Army Base Stew), in noodles like Bibim Guksu, Korean rice cakes, Kimchi fried rice and more!

 More like this